 This is good news if you want to bring your vision to life.
 But the not-so-good news is, you’re not the only filmmaker who knows this.
-In fact, the market is now saturated with backyard indies.
+In fact, the market is now saturated with backyard indies and moviemakers trying to sell their film to Netflix, Amazon, Hulu, HBO Max, or any of the other popular platforms.
 To rise above the noise, you need to think like an entrepreneur.
 An entrepreneur not only creates a product, but she figures out how to sell her product.

 Your film is your product.
 And your goal is to hustle so you can sell as many units of your product as possible.

 How To Refine Your Trailer For Maximum Buzz